TheRamann/Easy-Torrent/README.md

         .....
     ("The result is shortened for the website, the result will include more torrents than this")
 ```
+You can enable Browsing Protection in your AntiVirus after usage

 # Like the package? <img src="https://cdn.discordapp.com/emojis/599598716521021441.gif?v=1" alt = "✏" width="35px">
 <a href = "https://www.buymeacoffee.com/TheRamann">